This is the JMP Live 19.0 help. Other versions include 18.2, 18.1, 18.0, 17.2, 17.1 and 17.0.

 JMP Live Help

 Create visualizations with your data in JMP and share your analyses or data as posts in JMP Live.
-Anyone viewing these posts has the interactive capabilities of JMP to explore your data.
+Anyone viewing these posts can use the interactive features of JMP to explore your data.

 Publish JMP Content

-For details about how to publish from JMP, see Share Reports to JMP Live in the JMP Online Help.
+For details, see “Publish Reports to JMP Live” in the JMP Online Help.

 About JMP Live